edezhic/prest/examples/into-wasi/README.md

 builds into a [WASI](https://github.com/bytecodealliance/wasmtime/blob/main/docs/WASI-intro.md)-powered host

-WASI is an interesting idea, but if you can compile into it most likely you can compile into musl and devops benefits would diminish while performance will degrade.
+WASI is an interesting yet controversial idea.
+If you can compile into it most likely you can compile into musl and devops benefits would diminish while performance will degrade.
+For example, [AssemblyScript objects](https://www.assemblyscript.org/standards-objections.html) to the inclusion of the WASI (and the underlying Component Model) standards into the WebAssembly spec with pretty solid argumentation.

+How it will play out in the future?
+I don't know.
+As of now I don't see much benefits of choosing WASI over musl.
+WASI modules still require permission management somewhat like containers.
+While musl is only for linux and WASI is cross-platform, https://github.com/jart/cosmopolitan can solve this problem(https://twitter.com/JustineTunney/status/1719991825711120803?t=pUn2m7srGPzrj4NTW6J-0w&s=19) in a much more efficient way.
+In some sense WASI is trying to reinvent too many wheels and building compatability with the new ones instead of improving the old ones seems like a questionable idea.